fintano/VulkanTest/ReadMe.md

 ## How to Run

+### Option 1: Build from source
 - Ensure Vulkan SDK is installed ([Download Vulkan SDK](https://vulkan.lunarg.com/sdk/home)).
-- Build the provided source code and execute the resulting binary.
+- Build the source code using Visual Studio or your preferred compiler
+- Run the compiled executable

+### Option 2: Pre-built release
+- Download the latest release from the Releases page
+- Extract the ZIP file and go x64/Release
+- Run VulkanTest.exe

 ## ver 0.2 PBR